ryanmaguire/povray_figures/README.md

-# povray_figures
+# POV-Ray Figures
-Collection of figures made using the POV-Ray raytracer.
+A collection of mathematical figures made using the POV-Ray raytracing language.